Skip to main content

 Assessment

 In addition to counseling, you may need a mental health assessment to help you access other services or academic options at SLCC.
-Assessments are available to help you qualify and provide documentation for accommodations through our Disability Resource Center, drop or withdraw from classes after the normal deadlines through a Registration Appeal, or to submit an appeal if extenuating circumstances caused you to fall short of Satisfactory Academic Progress.
+Assessments are available to help you qualify and provide documentation for accommodations through our Accessibility & Disability Services (ADS), drop or withdraw from classes after the normal deadlines through a Registration Appeal, or to submit an appeal if extenuating circumstances caused you to fall short of Satisfactory Academic Progress.
 Psychiatric assessment and diagnosis are also routinely conducted as part of our medication management services.

 Medication Management